koushikgampa23/AWS-Cloud-partitioner/README.md

 ### SSH setup
     Excute this command in cmd
-        ssh (if command not found then we have to use putty since your windows dont have ssh)
+        ssh (if command not found then we have to use putty since your windows dont have ssh) SSH is one of the most important function, that allows you to control remote machine, all using command line How to ssh into your EC2 instance windows
+        After creating EC2 instance we had downloaded the pem file, go to that location Now use this command
+            ssh -i <pemifile> ec2-user@<ec2-instance-public-ipv4-ipaddress>
+            ssh -i '.\ec2 tutorial.pem' ec2-user@3.82.146.18
+        if promted to enter yes
+        Now we are in ec2 instance on windows machine Alternative way is use browser
+        on the instance click on connect
+        it will automatically detect ec2-user
+        if i click on connect it will upload a temporary ssh key and establish a connection with it.